-We have audited the accompanying consolidated balance sheets of iSign Solutions, Inc. (the Company) as of December 31, 2020, and the related consolidated statements of operations, comprehensive loss, stockholders' deficit, and cash flows for the year ended December 31, 2020, and the related notes (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020, and the results of its operations and its cash flows for the year ended December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
-The financial statements of iSign Solutions, Inc., as of December 31, 2019, were audited by other auditors whose report dated March 30, 2020, expressed an unqualified opinion on those financial statements.
+We have audited the accompanying consolidated balance sheets of iSign Solutions, Inc. (the Company) as of December 31, 2021, and 2020, the related consolidated statements of operations, comprehensive loss, stockholders' deficit, and cash flows for the year ended December 31, 2021 and 2020, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the year ended December 31, 2021 and 2020, and the results of a 2020, in conformity with accounting principles generally accepted in the United States of America.